blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

 # Benchmark Methodological Fixes

+> **[ADDENDUM October 13, 2025]:** This document provides follow-on work going into more detailed failure analysis and investigation into methodology flaws and improvements.

 > **Related document**: For an overview of the Grok evaluation and forward-looking benchmark extensions, see [EVALUATION_AND_EXTENSIONS.md](EVALUATION_AND_EXTENSIONS.md).

 ## Overview

 During evaluation of Grok models on τ-bench, I identified systematic methodological flaws in the benchmark implementation that led to incorrect success/failure assessments.
 This document details these issues, proposes fixes, validates the corrections, and provides the corrected evaluation results.

-The two main issues identified are:
+The three main issues identified are:

   * **Policy ambiguity in transfer criteria**: The policy semantics around when to execute a transfer to a human agent are ambiguous, and the evaluation unfairly penalizes assistants for acting according to one valid interpretation of the policy.
   * **Premature episode termination**: The simulated user's behavior terminates certain episodes prematurely.
 These episodes were on-track to fail (i.e., the assistant was about to grant a refund that is against the policy), but the user terminated the episode before the agent could confirm and apply these changes, giving the assistant a "free pass" and allowing it to pass evaluation cases that should have failed.
+  * **Non-unique database states**: Some tasks seem to have multiple database states which satisfy the user's request but which differ from the evaluation's desired end-state, causing failures which I believe need not be failures.

-I provide fixes for both of these issues, resulting in an evaluation that more correctly grades these identified cases.
+I provide fixes for the first two issues here, resulting in an evaluation that more correctly grades these identified cases.
+For the third issue I don't provide a fix here, though [EVALUATION_AND_EXTENSIONS.md](EVALUATION_AND_EXTENSIONS.md) implements an extension that addresses this issue.

-### Transfer to Human Agent
+## Policy Ambiguity In Transfer Criteria

-#### Summary
+### Summary

 There is a systematic methodological flaw in the evaluation where **the policy's transfer criteria conflicts with the evaluation expectations**, creating an impossible situation for agents to navigate successfully.

-#### The Core Issue
+### The Core Issue

 The policy states:
 > "You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions."